thomasschuerger/rationalj/README.md

 - if denominators are negative, the sign of the numerator and denominator is switched
 - zero uses a numerator of 0 and a denominator of 1

 Therefore, two `Rational`s are equal if and only if their numerators are equal and their denominators are equal.
+Working in canonical form makes sure that computations use smaller numbers and allows for certain optimizations.

-Rational offers no public constructors to allow minimizing the amount of instances created by being able to return `Rational`s from a pool of constants.
+`Rational` offers no public constructors to allow minimizing the amount of instances created by being able to return `Rational`s from a pool of constants.
 Instead, `Rational`s are retrieved via `Rational.of(...)`.

 Suggestions, ideas and feedback are welcome!